Dashboard UX & Interaction

 Collect feedback continuously

-A simple "Is this widget useful?" prompt, triggered occasionally and unobtrusively, gives users permission to say "no" and gives the dashboard team data to act on.
-Make it easy to suggest additions too, but filter suggestions through the decision test: what decision does this help someone make?
+A simple "Is this widget useful?" prompt, triggered occasionally and unobtrusively, gives users permission to say "no." Make it easy to suggest additions too, but filter every suggestion through the decision test: what decision does this help someone make?

 4